 The promotion and protection of human rights is a priority for the Government of Luxembourg both domestically and in the implementation of its foreign policy in all its aspects.
 So far, Luxembourg has taken part as a proactive observer in the work of the Council.
 By presenting for the first time its candidacy to the Human Rights Council, for the 2022-2024 term, Luxembourg continues to honour its commitment to multilateralism and vows to dedicate its tenure as a member of the Human Rights Council to the protection of the rights of all human beings.

-The brochure presenting Luxembourg's candidature and its priorities is currently available in English and French.
-Five other language versions (Arabic, Chinese, Russian, Spanish, and Portuguese) will also be available soon.
+The brochure presenting Luxembourg's candidature and its priorities is available in English, in French, in Arabic, in Chinese, in Russian, in Spanish, and in Portuguese.